flexera-public/sca-codeinsight-reports-third-party-evidence/README.md

 The [create_report.sh](create_report.sh) or [create_report.bat](create_report.bat) file contains a **baseURL** value that should be updated to allow for project and inventory links to point to the correct system.

-For registration purposes update the **baseURL** and **adminAuthToken** values within [registration.py](registration.py) to reflect the correct values to allow the report itself to be registered on the Code Insight server.
-These values can also be stored in **common_config.json** that resides directly within the custom_report_scripts folder within the Code Insight installation.
-This file can be shared for all reports that support it.
+For registration purposes, update the **baseURL** and **adminAuthToken** values within [registration.py](registration.py) to reflect the correct values to allow the report itself to be registered on the Code Insight server.
+These values can also be added to  **$CODEINSIGHT_INSTALLDIR/custom_report_scripts/common_config.json**  which will be shared among all custom reports that support the common registration config file.

 The contents of **common_config.json** should resemble the following: